Poincar{\'e} series and linking of Legendrian knots: Introduction

 \subsection{Perspectives and related results}

-In higher dimensions, very few things are known on the eigenspace at $0$~\cite{KuWe, DGRS18} but any progress in that direction should in principle give some insights on the behaviour at $0$ of Poincar\'e series in higher dimensions following the lines of our proof.
+In higher dimensions, very few things are known on the eigenspace at $0$~\cite{KuWe, DGRS18, CDDP22} but any progress in that direction should in principle give some insights on the behaviour at $0$ of Poincar\'e series in higher dimensions following the lines of our proof.
+For instance, one could try to implement the recent results from~\cite{CDDP22} valid for nearly hyperbolic $3$-manifolds.
 Recall from~\cite[Prop.~3.2]{Pa00} that, for a hyperbolic manifold $(X,g)$ of dimension $n_0\geqslant 2$ and for trivial homotopy classes, Paternain's formula~\eqref{e:paternain} becomes

 In particular, there is a pole at $0$ in odd dimensions.
 Coming back to dimension $2$, the results of Hadfield~\cite{Ha18} for geodesic flows on surfaces with boundary should allow to find a formula similar to the one from Theorem~\ref{t:zero} in that case.
-Yet, this would be much beyond the scope of the present article and we shall not discuss this here.
+Yet, this would be much beyond the scope of the present article.
+Thus, we shall not discuss this here and this was in fact recently achieved in~\cite{Ch21} using the methods of the present article combined with~\cite{DyGu, Ha18}.